Team GB Name Sailing Squad for Tokyo 2020

 Mark England, Team GB’s Chef de Mission for Tokyo 2020, said: “We are delighted to announce the first 12 athletes who have been selected to Team GB for the Tokyo 2020 Olympic Games.”

 This names the athletes for eight of the 10 Olympic sailing class events.
-The atheletes still to be selected are for the Nacra 17 and the men’s Laser events.
+The athletes still to be selected are for the Nacra 17 and the men’s Laser events.

 The 12 selected sailors are: